FareHarbor/fareharbor-docs/external-api/data-types.md

   The company's health and safety policy.
 This is supplemental to the item level `health_and_safety_policy` field, and is only displayed on the FareHarbor dashboard if the specific item does not have a value for `health_and_safety_policy` set.

-* `open_hours`:
+* `open_hours`: `object | null`

-  If `open_hours` is not present, or if it is "null", then open hours have not been set for this company.
+  If `open_hours` is "null", then open hours have not been set for this company.

-  Otherwise, `open_hours` is a dictionary whose keys are names of days of the week.
-The value for each day is either "none", if the company is closed that day; or a dictionary whose keys are "open_time" and "close_time", which specify the open time and close time that day, in 24-hour HH:MM format.
+  Otherwise, `open_hours` is an object whose keys are names of days of the week.
+The value for each day is either "none", if the company is closed that day; or an object whose keys are "open_time" and "close_time", which specify the open time and close time that day, in 24-hour HH:MM format.

 Example: